vojtechmusilek/skyspark-tweaks/README-chrome.txt

 2.0.1:
 - Fixed Editor not coloring functions in edge case
+- Added faster project picker with autofocus and realtime fuzzy search (can be enabled in settings)

 2.0.0:
 - Rebuilt with performance in mind from the ground up